CentraleSupelec/aristote-dispatcher/README.md

 ### Sender

+For more informations on the variables, see in `workers/README.md`.

 The sender is the python block which reproduces the API and sends the message down to rabbitmq queue.

 | Name                  | Description                                        | Value |